bencravens/quote-server/README.md

 # quote-server
-A simple TCP client-server program that prints inspirational quotes to the client
+A multithreaded TCP server that prints inspirational quotes to the client

 TODO:
-- [ ] Multi-threaded server
+- [x] Multi-threaded server
+- [x] Client program

 To run: